Today’s Wonder of the Day was inspired by WonderTeam. WonderTeam Wonders, “Who invented the fist bump?” Thanks for WONDERing with us, WonderTeam!

 After a break from school, it’s always nice to see your friends again, isn’t it?
 You may not be excited about jumping right back into schoolwork.
 But the smiling faces of your closest buddies can quickly turn a frown upside down!

 Today, giving dap takes on many forms.
 It can include a wide variety of gestures.
-Common examples include the high five, the chest bump, and the fist bump.
-There’s also the pound (a vertical fist bump).
-You might use the hand slap followed by a forearm chest bump.
-Finally, there’s the arm-wrestling grip grasp pulled into a half hug.
+Common examples include the fist bump, pound (a vertical fist bump), and hand-slap.
+Some people also add a forearm chest bump or the arm-wrestling grip grasp pulled into a half hug.

-Examples of giving dap are often seen among professional athletes during games.
+Examples of dapping are often seen among athletes during games.
 And of course, athletes have a lot of influence on popular culture.
 You can see similar gestures between adults of all ages in daily greetings.
 They’re also common among children on playgrounds and in school hallways.

 Where did these unique greetings start?
 Historians trace giving dap back to the late 1960s.
 During the Vietnam War, some Black American soldiers invented dap, which stands for “dignity and pride.”